 The roles of strategy and finance come into sharp focus over decisions of resource allocation.
 Initiatives such as investing in innovation, expanding into new markets, cutting unproductive business lines, rationalizing production overcapacity, M&A deals, divestments, and strategic alliances are just some of the investments that require hard decisions.
 CSOs and CFOs each contribute insights that make for a stronger tie between strategy and capital allocation.

 When strategy analysis is grounded in specific financial measures, strategy becomes specific, measurable, time-bound, actionable, and results oriented.

 Ultimately, strategic investments need to pass four tests to be effective, including the following:

 When capital investment decisions are grounded in strategic and financial measures, tests become self-apparent.

 In the best organizations, the strategy and finance functions work together in executing these tests, as each provides valuable expertise.
 The precision established by the tests improves the quality of information and the soundness of the investment decision.
 Some of the benefits include the following:

-As a result, companies where strategy and finance work together improve their odds of successful strategies and superior financial returns.
+Companies where CSOs and CFOs work together improve their odds of successful strategies and superior financial returns.

-To learn more about our practice, go to Strategy & Finance.
+To learn more about our practice, go to Strategy & Finance or contact us directly.